 Still, up until the year 2000, they have been developing the infrastructure further in the hope of reviving the industries and boosting up the economy.
 These efforts have left behind boat lifts and escalators, now standing empty and immobile.
 Nobody seems to transport goods by water ways anymore.
 Not to Mons.

-Void of staff.
+The museum was void of staff.
 We and the other guests got to explore the building on our own.
 Spooky.
 Special.
 And all that.

-We ended the whole tour into one of those towns, once filled with life of the mine workers.
+We ended the whole tour into one of the towns, once filled with life of the mine workers.
 Now eerily empty end neglected.
-Driving through back alleys, that are not anymore so inviting after darkness.
+Driving through back alleys, that are not so inviting after darkness.
 All the houses lining them, seemed to be made with the same mold, a feature so common for those early industrial cities.